 Today’s research is tomorrow’s performance

 We believe that today’s research is tomorrow’s performance.
-It drives innovation, inspires new ideas and opens up different ways of thinking.
+It drives innovation, inspires new investment ideas and opens up different ways of thinking.
 For us, innovation is not about constantly launching new products, but about delivering solutions that meet our investors’ needs.

 Theory into practice

 Research and academic discovery are central to our investment offering.
 Our risk-managed equity strategy was borne out of our pioneering research into the minimum variance anomaly, which showed that risk-efficient portfolios outperform over the long term.
 We delved deeper into existing academic theory and adapted it to the practicalities of financial markets.
 The result was an active, unconstrained strategy that aims to deliver long-term outperformance with reduced downside risk.
 Over the years, we have incorporated new equity research ideas to evolve and enhance our approach.